attila-lendvai/gpg-keygen/README.md

 This script generates (with defaults in parens):

-* a master signing key (8192 bit, never expires)
+* a master signing key (RSA 8192 bit, never expires)
-* a subkey for signing (4096 bit, 3 years)
+* a subkey for signing (RSA 4096 bit, 3 years)
-* a subkey for encryption (2048 bit, 3 years)
+* a subkey for encryption (RSA 2048 bit, 3 years)
 * export the secret part of the master signing key into the file <code>secret-master-key.gpg</code>
 * export the secret parts of the two generated subkeys into the file <code>secret-subkeys.gpg</code>
 * export the public parts of all the three generated keys into the file <code>public-keys.gpg</code>
 * generate and symmetrically encrypt a revocation certificate into the file <code>revocation-certificate-for-[keyid]-passphrase-protected.gpg</code>
 * (planned: support for [<code>ssss-split</code>](http://point-at-infinity.org/ssss/) to generate [secret sharing](http://en.wikipedia.org/wiki/Secret_sharing) to backup the master key and the revocation certificate in a distributed manner)

-Once the exported files have been generated you can import them into various gpg homedir's on your devices (by default <code>~/.gnupg</code>).
-Where you should import which part of which keys depends on the level of security you want to achieve.
-For better security you should keeping the secret part of your master signing key on an offline storage, and only attaching it to safe software environments when needed (e.g. when signing other people's keys or when your own keyblock needs to be modified).
+Once the exported files have been generated you can import them into the gpg homedir's on your devices (by default <code>~/.gnupg</code>).
+Where you should import what depends on the level of security you want to achieve.
+For better security you should keep the secret part of your master signing key on an offline storage, and only attaching it to safe software environments when needed (e.g. when signing other people's keys or when your own keyblock needs to be modified).
 IOW, keep the private part of your master signing key away from your regularly used software environment(s):

         $ gpg --import secret-subkeys.gpg public-keys.gpg
         $ gpg --list-secret-keys